J-F-Liu/knowledge/src/Computer/vision.md

 Dense stereo matching is greatly simplified if images are rectified.

+## Bundle Adjustment

+Bundle adjustment tries to minimize the sum of errors between 2D observations and the predicted 2D points, where the predicted points are re-projected from 3D structures by camera parameters.

 ### Three‐dimensional Reconstruction from Image Sequences with the Kalman Filter

 ![](images/stereo_vision_uncertainty.png)